krise3/hrext07-my-cruddy-app/README.md

 - [ ] Create function allowing for extension of current matrix
 - [ ] Allow parameterization of time interval at which notes are played
   - [ ] Convert BPM to milliseconds
-- [ ] Create a function allowing for users to add their own sounds from a source the user specifies

 #### UI/X
 - [ ] Hide stuff away in pretty animated drawers when not in use